Introduction to Cybersecurity Due Diligence Program

 The SBIR and STTR Extension Act of 2022 mandates that federal agencies operating SBIR/STTR programs implement a due diligence program to address cybersecurity (CS) and foreign risks.
 The goal of this mandate is to ensure that SBIR/STTR awardees implement appropriate CS practices to protect their research and development from cyber criminals and reduce risk to critical infrastructures.

-The CS Due Diligence Program is focused on the CS risks associated with the business practices of SBIR/STTR applicants and awardees.
-The program’s main objectives are aligned with the DOE CS Strategy dated January 2024 and are aimed to understand the threats to DOE SBIR/STTR Programs, identify the related CS risks, and finally determine the risk rating and recommendation/no-recommendation for SBIR/STTR applicants and awardees.
-The DOE SBIR/STTR CS strategy is to protect the unauthorized disclosure of SBIR/STTR research and development efforts to foreign countries of concern (China, Russia, North Korea, & Iran).
-The SBIR/STTR CS team assesses the CS business practices of Phase II small business applicants/awardees to ensure they are within the acceptable level of risk at the time of application submission.
+The CS Due Diligence Program focuses on the CS risks associated with the business practices of SBIR/STTR applicants and awardees.
+The program’s main objectives are aligned with the DOE CS Strategy dated January 2024 and are aimed to understand the threats to DOE SBIR/STTR Programs and SBIR/STTR awardees, identify the related CS risks, and finally determine the risk ratings for selection or non-selection of SBIR/STTR awards.
+The DOE SBIR/STTR CS strategy is to protect the SBIR/STTR research and development efforts from the unauthorized disclosure to foreign countries of concern (China, Russia, North Korea, & Iran).
+The SBIR/STTR CS Due Diligence Program assesses the CS business practices of Phase I Release 2 (Fast Track only) and Phase II small business applicants to ensure they are within the acceptable level of risk at the time of application submission.

-The following content was developed to help DOE SBIR/STTR applicants understand and implement the new requirements:
+The following content was developed to help DOE SBIR/STTR applicants understand and implement the CS requirements: